Willyb15/Data-Science-Python/week2/day3-beyond_numerics/strings_lsts_lecture.md

 #### Working with individual characters in strings

 We know how to work with an entire string via some of the methods that we've discussed, but what if we wanted to work with the individual characters?
 There are a couple of ways to do this, but the first we'll focus on is through indexing.
-We know that to Python, a string is just a collection of characters, and it turns out that we can access the individual characters simply by asking Python for a given numbered element in our collection (i.e. the string).
+We know that to Python, a string is just a collection of characters.
+It turns out that we can access the individual characters simply by asking Python for a given numbered element in our collection (i.e. the string).
 We do this by placing the element number that we want in square brackets, `[]`,  right after our string (or variable, if it's stored in one).
 This element number is referred to as the **index** of the character (or element, if it's not a string - more on this soon).

 ```python
 In [1]: my_str_variable = 'Test String'